EndEdge/AES_Java/README.md

 # AES_Java
-Using Java to implement a full process of AES encryption algorithm
+Using Java to implement full detial process of AES encryption algorithm